Raleigh Drug Crime Defense Lawyers

 Contact Our Raleigh Drug Crime Defense Attorneys Now

 The experienced legal team at Kurtz & Blum can answer any questions you have about building a strong defense against drug charges.
 Schedule a free, no-obligation initial consultation today.
-Call (919) 832-7700 for an honest assessment of your case.
+Call (919) 832-7700 for an honest assessment of your case or contact us through our online form.

 Our North Carolina criminal defense law firm serves clients throughout Wake County, North Carolina.
 We frequently work with clients in Apex, Wake Forest, Raleigh, Rolesville, New Hope, Cary, Holly Springs, Garner, Zebulon, Knightdale, Wendell, Morrisville, and Fuquay-Varina.
 Our team will also travel anywhere in the state to help clients who are facing serious felony charges.